[Long Read] Next Irish Election will test whether what a government does makes a difference

 On the face of it this should provide a dream run in for what has been for some time the single most popular party on the island, both in the north and in the south.
 Expectations in the press are sky high.

-Yet the few Mary Lou for Taoiseach teeshirts available online are not yet in the SF shop (even if their private briefings have talked it up for much of the last four years).
+Yet the Mary Lou for Taoiseach teeshirts available online are not yet in the SF shop (even if their private briefings have talked it up for much of the last four years).
 The confidence of 2020 is now muted.

-A more sober and measured analysis of Sinn Féin’s first term in opposition would see it as a huge learning curve.
+A more sober and measured analysis of Sinn Féin’s first term in opposition would describe it as a huge learning curve.
 As the largest Dail party with a woman leader Mary Lou has made her mark.

-Yet there’s no sense that its policy on housing adds up to more than being agin whatever the government proposes.
+Yet there’s no sense that its keynote policy on housing adds up to more than being agin whatever the government proposes.
 Its opposition to much needed housing at the planning stage may haunt them at election time.

-In the Irish Times Una Mullaly (not what Sinn Féiners would refer to as one of the ‘usual suspects’) recently put her finger on a degree of ennui with the party’s oppositionalist reflexes:
+In the Irish Times Una Mullaly (not what Sinn Féiners regularly refer to as one of the ‘usual suspects’) recently put her finger on a degree of ennui with the party’s oppositionalist reflexes:

 Will Sinn Féin in 2024 still just be the “attack dog” of opposition, or will a vision of what it will look like in government be clearly articulated?
 The spats and point-scoring episodes are boring people.
 Voters don’t like politics being played, they want to see its (positive) impact on their lives.